-It is funny that the news and social media will have you thinking that every flight now has some major event happen.
+It is funny that the news and social media will have you thinking that every flight now has some major event happening.
 A passenger going crazy about this or that.
 My flight could not have been calmer.
 Even the weather worked with us and it was smooth sailing in the sky.

 The pricing of flights seems to be even more of a game than it used to be.
 If you check a bag with most airlines, it can change the price of the entire ticket, or require a surcharge.
 If things get any higher, I might just start shipping a bag ahead via UPS.
-Often on trips, if I buy souvenirs or gifts, I have them shipped back home now buy the store, when I fly.
+Often on trips, if I buy souvenirs or gifts, I have them shipped back home now by the store, when I fly.
 It just makes life easier.

 The resort itself is at 2111 St. Charles Avenue New Orleans, LA 70130.
-This is at the intersection of St. Charles and Josephine, which made it easy to find, and centrally located for the visit.
+This is at the intersection of St. Charles and Josephine, which made it easy to find and centrally located for the visit.

 New Orleans, Louisiana is a town I love to visit but could never live in.
 There is much to enjoy and fall in love with in this city.
 It has such a unique culture that is unlike any other place in the United States.
-The architecture, food, music and people are all so different from what we have back home in Virginia.
+The architecture, food, music, and people are all so different from what we have back home in Virginia.
 However, the party atmosphere pulls me in here and I can not imagine working and being productive in a city as alive as this.

 When you start the virtual tour, you view the patio just above the main entrance to the resort.
 Avenue Plaza has a grand entry and the valet stands right out in front on St. Charles Ave.
 I had rented a car at the airport to just make life easier on the trip.

-After getting the valet’s help with the car, I headed through the doors and went to check in.
+After getting the valet’s help with the car, I headed through the doors and went to check-in.
 This was seamless and easy, as it always is when I book through TZort.

 A few moments later, I was in my 1-bedroom accommodations.
 Here at the Plaza, they have studio and 1-bedroom units available.
 If you look at the 1-bedroom in the tour, you see a room much like mine.
 Spacious, having a comfortable living room area, and a nice bedroom.
 The bathroom was a little small, but the shower was large, so I was a happy camper.
-I like to have a sense of space and ability to move around in the shower.
-Even if I do not sing in the shower while traveling, the room is welcomed.
+I like to have a sense of space and the ability to move around in the shower.
+Even if I do not sing in the shower while traveling, the room is welcome.

 The room has a microwave, stovetop, fridge, and dishwasher.
 This all sits along one wall in the living area.
 Not a full-size kitchen, but if you were traveling on the cheap, you could prepare meals here without an issue.
 Given the food in New Orleans, I did not plan to cook.
-As I will not doubt share again, the food here is outstanding and uses tons of butter, cheese and everything bad for you, but what tastes great.
+As I will not doubt share again, the food here is outstanding and uses tons of butter, cheese, and everything bad for you, but what tastes great.

 - Cable TV